JetBrains/intellij-sdk-docs/tutorials/custom_language_support/folding_builder.md

 ```

 ## 12.2.
 Register the Folding Builder
-The `SimpleFoldingBuilder` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `lang.foldingBuilder` extension point.
+The `SimpleFoldingBuilder` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.foldingBuilder` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <lang.foldingBuilder language="JAVA"